Toy Directive correctly applied: These requirements result for your CE-compliant product

 What are the obligations for economic operators?

-Economic operators to whom Directive 2009/48/EC on the safety of toys imposes explicit obligations include manufacturers and their authorised representatives, importers and distributors, as set out in the following table:
+Economic operators to whom Directive 2009/48/EC on the safety of toys imposes explicit obligations include manufacturers and their authorized representatives, importers and distributors, as set out in the following table:

 What are the obligations for economic operators?